 Antitrust Law and the Promotion of Democracy and Economic Growth

-Max Planck Institute for Research on Collective Goods; New York University – School of Law
+Max Planck Institute for Research on Collective Goods; University of Muenster – Faculty of Law

 January 1, 2011